Improving wireless LAN performance in your home network with MU-MIMO

 The older MIMO technology can transmit several data streams to a receiver at the same time.

-If, for example, a wireless router transmits data with 3x3 MIMO to a wireless device with 2x2 MIMO, then a third of the bandwidth remains unused for the duration of this transmission.
+If, for example, a wireless router transmits data with 3x3 MIMO to a wireless device with 2x2 MIMO, a third of the bandwidth remains unused for the duration of this transmission.
 If a wireless device with only one antenna is then used, two thirds of the bandwidth will not be used for the duration of this transmission.

 MU-MIMO (multi-user MIMO)